 EPT Great Debate

-The transformation of Burnley and Blackburn was discussed by students at the first Education Partnership Trust Great Debate.
+The transformation of Burnley and Blackburn was discussed by pupils at the first Education Partnership Trust Great Debate.

 It was judged by Mr Cocker, who is Director of Education at the EPT alongside his role as Headteacher at Pleckgate.